Is vape less harmful to health than cigarettes?

-Jenni Smith 1 hour agoHealthComments Off on Is vape less harmful to health than cigarettes?2 Views
+Jenni Smith 1 hour agoHealthComments Off on Is vape less harmful to health than cigarettes?1 Views

 The electronic cigarette, also called vape, has gained popularity among young people as a less harmful alternative to health than the conventional cigarette, based on the premise that it does not burn tobacco to release nicotine.